What are wildlife rangers?

 Over the past five years, IFAW has supported the rangers of Lukusuzi National Park, Zambia, helping supply uniforms, patrol vehicles, equipment, training, food rations, and allowances, all of which have greatly improved ranger morale.
 We also supported the construction of a new ranger base with much better living conditions than the rangers previously experienced.

-In 2022, IFAW facilitated a two-day intensive training program in Amboseli, Kenya, that helped 30 of the Olgulului Community Wildlife Rangers develop new skills as first responders in wildlife crime scene investigations.
+In 2022, IFAW facilitated a two-day intensive training programme in Amboseli, Kenya, that helped 30 of the Olgulului Community Wildlife Rangers develop new skills as first responders in wildlife crime scene investigations.
 They were trained to use equipment like digital cameras and smartphones to capture photographs and document scenes.

 Related content